FazEngineer/time-tracker-testing/Notes.md

 When the user searches by this unique session name Then the specific session is displayed

-User story 5: As a user, I want to be able to search for a specific session so that I will be able to find the session I am looking for on the View Saved Sessions page
+**User story 5**: As a user, I want to be able to search for a specific session so that I will be able to find the session I am looking for on the View Saved Sessions page

 Scenario 5: Searching for an known session by duration